 What changed in Tower of Babel 1.0?+

-Version 1.0 added Skull Crusher, Floors 19-21, a new final boss, Dual Boss Arena, Distorted Floor, Final Greed, more achievements, and Chaos Dungeon expansion to 150 floors.
+Version 1.0 added Skull Crusher, Floors 19-21, the Floor 21 final boss, Warp Floor, Dual Boss Arena, Final Greed, more achievements, and Chaos Dungeon expansion to 150 floors.

 Should I start Chaos Dungeon right away?+